 Cities Empowered Against Sexual Exploitation

 CEASE Texas is a project funded through the Office of the Texas Governor aimed at reducing demand for human trafficking and illicit exploitative commercial sex.
 Sex trafficking exists because there is a receptive market of male buyers willing to purchase and exploit victims.
 If there are no buyers, there is no demand, and no demand means no victims.
-CEASE (Cities Empowered Against Sexual Exploitation) Texas is a collaborative effort to end the demand for commercial sex and human trafficking victims in seven key Texas regions: Houston, Austin, San Antonio, North Texas, Corpus Christi, San Angelo, and El Paso.
+CEASE (Cities Empowered Against Sexual Exploitation) Texas is a collaborative effort to end the demand for commercial sex and human trafficking victims in eight key Texas regions: Houston, Georgetown, Austin, San Antonio, North Texas, Corpus Christi, San Angelo, and El Paso.